Analysis | How would Democrats’ billionaires tax actually work?

 A billionaires tax

 What it is: Exactly what it sounds like, a tax on the 700 or so richest people in the United States.
-Tax experts predict this tax would get most of its revenue from just 10 people, report my colleagues; people such as Tesla’s Elon Musk and Amazon’s Jeff Bezos.
+Tax experts predict this tax would get most of its revenue from just 10 people, report my colleagues — people such as Tesla’s Elon Musk and Amazon’s Jeff Bezos.
 (Bezos is the owner of The Washington Post.)

 How it would work: Democrats are still trying to figure this out.
 On the surface it sounds simple — tax the rich more — but billionaires actually don’t have a large chunk of their income sitting in their bank accounts from their pay checks like the rest of us.
 They have much of their money in stocks and bonds.
 And until they cash in on those stocks, that money is known as unrealized gains and isn’t taxed.